RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 The new ventures have introduced ChicagoRuby to work done by the [University of the West Indies at Cave Hill (UWI)](https://www.cavehill.uwi.edu/).

-[Dr. Colin Depradine](http://www.cavehill.uwi.edu/fst/cmp/staff/colin-depradine.aspx), Dean of the University’s Faculty of Science and Technology, is serious about growing the next generation of scientists and engineers in the Caribbean.
+[Dr. Colin Depradine](http://www.cavehill.uwi.edu/fst/cmp/staff/colin-depradine.aspx), Dean of the University’s Faculty of Science and Technology, is growing the next generation of scientists and engineers in the Caribbean.
 Under Dr. Depradine's leadership, UWI encourages collaboration between the sciences.
 For example, computer scientists are writing software to crunch data related to solar energy research.
 Looking even further into the future, the UWI team has introduced children as young as eight to programming.

 UWI will also serve as host to LinuxBarbados.
 The group is organized by [Maurice Beckles](http://www.meetup.com/LinuxBarbados/members/143194822/), a Barbados-based open source enthusiast and IT technician at UWI.
 If you're in Barbados, be sure to ask him about his sink-or-swim introduction to Linux at a local bank!